-Interest earned on the market value of the endowments is appropriated for fellowship expenses.
+Interest earned on investments restricted for endowments is appropriated for fellowship expenses.

 Return Objective and Risk Parameters

 The Council's primary investment objectives are (1) the long-term preservation of the original gift, and (2) to earn a total rate of return that exceeds the spending rate, and at the same time to perform well when compared with selected weighted market indices.